stuycs-gh-classrooms/10-nextcs-p01-london-ostriches/README.md

 Keyboard Commands:
 q: resets the level
-r: resets the game to level 1
+<br> r: resets the game to level 1
 space: pauses the game

 Mouse Control: